How To Start Seeds

 If you're watering by hand in a diy pot, you'll need to water very gently, a little bit every day, sometimes twice a day in warm weather.
 To do this, you'll need a fancy watering can with teeny holes that waters very gently, a diy version of the same (think plastic bottle with holes poked in it with a pin) or a lot of patience as you dribble water slowly with a measuring cup.
-Or take out the guesswork with a self-watering pot.
+Keep the seed mix moist but not wet.

 One of the biggest mistakes beginners make is not giving seedlings enough light, causing them to stretch tall and skinny looking for more light.
 This makes for weak baby plants prone to disease and tipping over.

 You'd be surprised by how much light seedlings want.
 Outdoors they want a protected spot with full sun, like a greenhouse or cold frame.
 Indoors, they want a window with 8+ hours of full sun, or a proper grow light for 14 hours a day.

 Some seeds will only germinate in the light, and must be planted on the surface.
 Others only sprout in the dark.
 Most don't mind either way.